 Common pitfalls

 - Forgetting the fixup array.
 Reading raw 1,024-byte chunks without applying the USA gives you garbage at offsets 510 and 1022 of every record.
-Every library above does this for you — only roll your own parser if you understand the fixup mechanism (see the record anatomy post).
+The libraries above do this for you.
+Only roll your own parser if you understand the fixup mechanism in the record anatomy post.

 $STANDARD_INFORMATION(updated frequently) and$FILE_NAME(mostly stable).
-For timestomping detection, you need both — see the four MFT timestamps.
+For timestomping detection you need both.
+See the four MFT timestamps. - Not handling extension records.
+A file whose attributes overflow one record has an

 When to skip Python entirely